lilblupig/fte-calc/README.md

 Changes to design are documented in the [UX section](#ux) under [wireframes](#wireframes).

 The project was deployed using GitHub pages once the basic structure of the page was complete.
-This allowed for continuous delivery as each change was made, and pushed and enabled testing of the page during development on different devices.
+This allowed for continuous delivery as each change was made, and pushed and enabled testing of the page during development on different devices and by different users with different needs.

-Commits were made as each section of each page was added and pushed once a section was complete.
+Commits were made as each section of each page/interactive feature was added and pushed once a section was complete.

 ### **Reflections on General Approach to Build**
 What would be done differently next time?
 What went right?
 Overall opinion.